karenetheridge/Dist-Zilla-Plugin-MakeMaker-Fallback/README.md

-Matt Trout (mst), for realizing a simple warning would be sufficient, rather than a complicated detection heuristic, as well as the text of the warning
+Matt Trout (mst), for realizing a simple warning would be sufficient, rather than a complicated detection heuristic, as well as the text of the warning (but it turns out that we still need a _simple_ detection heuristic, so -0.5 for that...)

 # SEE ALSO